MrMatch246/KeyLab_Essential_mk3_TGE/README.md

     - TAP + Rewind / FastForward = previous/next device in chain

+    - TAP + Context button 0 (The one that switches Track/Device mode) now MUTEs the Current Track

     - TAP + Context button 1 (The one that Arms the current Track) now SOLOs the Current Track

     - TAB + PAD Bank A = Mute Tracks

     - TAB + PAD Bank B = Solo Tracks

+    - TAP + Main Encoder at any Time shows Mute/Solo Pads as well as Scrolling through Tracks in steps of 4

 - Part + Main Encoder In Device Mode = Scrolls through the Parameter Banks
   - Popup shows selected Device and Bank Number and first and last parameter of the bank

-    - Part + Main Encoder In Mixer Mode = Scrolls through the Track Groups
+- Part + Main Encoder In Mixer Mode scrolls through the Track Banks
+  - Bank A : Track Selection
+    - They can be clicked to select the track and their color will match the track color.
+    - They scroll up and down 4 tracks per encoder click (you will see what i mean).
     - Popup shows selected Track Group and first and last track name of the group

-    -TAP+ Main Encoder at any Time shows Mute/Solo Pads as well as Scrolling through Tracks
+  - Bank B : Track Arming
+    - Similar to the Solo/Mute Pads but for Arming Tracks
+    - They scroll up and down 4 devices per encoder click (you will see what i mean).

   (TAP/Shift can be used as either both, only Shift mode or only TAP mode)